seelio/mongoose-autoincr/README.md

-mongoose-autoincr - autoincrement support for Mongoose
+mongoose-autoincr-base36 - autoincrement base36 support for Mongoose
 ======================================================

-This is a plugin for Mongoose to have an extra `autoincr_id` number attribute that autoincrements.
-This plugin is created to support [Sphinx](http://sphinxsearch.com/).
+This is a plugin for Mongoose to have an extra `url_id` number attribute that autoincrements.

+The url_id is to be used for URL shortening, and is a base 36 number (alphanumeric).

 This plugin will also create an extra table `counters` or named by you to keep track of the counters across all tables.

 ### Installation
-    npm install mongoose-autoincr
+    npm install mongoose-autoincr-base36

 ### Using the plugin
 First, you have to make sure that you initialize the plugin first.
     var mongoose = require("mongoose");
-      , mongooseIncr = require("mongoose-incr");
+      , mongooseIncr = require("mongoose-autoincr-base36");

     var db = mongoose.createConnection("mongodb://localhost/test");
     mongooseIncr.loadAutoIncr(db); // Pass the Mongoose Connection